4 Facts About Pancreatic Cancer

 4. Chemotherapy and other medications are improving.

-Even if you are not a candidate for surgery, there are still options.
+Even if you are not a candidate for surgery, there are still options, like chemotherapy, that are helping people live longer.

 While immunotherapy has been a game changer for certain cancers, like melanoma and lung cancer, it has not yet been as successful for pancreatic cancer.
-But Rush is part of a clinical trial looking at the effectiveness of using a combination of chemotherapy and immunotherapy that has may show promise for patients with pancreatic cancer.
+But RUSH MD Anderson is part of a clinical trial looking at the effectiveness of using a combination of chemotherapy and immunotherapy has shown promise for patients with pancreatic cancer.